-Join Rayce Bird for an in-depth discussion in this video Extra details and digital painting, part of Photoshop: Create a Goblin Using Textures and Compositing.
+Join Rayce Bird for an in-depth discussion in this video Extra details and digital painting, part of Creating a Goblin Using Textures and Compositing in Photoshop.

 - [Voiceover] Now let's take a closer look…at the finishing details.…I'll show you some digital painting tips and tricks…and subsurface scattering to manually redefine…our goblin's exterior.…Let's take a look at some of these areas…that are a little boring still…and that's where digital painting really comes in…to be a necessity when it comes to…throwing in these types of composited textures.…So open up a new layer and we're just gonna leave this…as a normal layer, nothing too special.…

 We can use an airbrush still if we want to…or we can switch it over to a hard brush,…just dial up the hardness a little bit if we need to.…It's really kind of up to you and your preference.…Sometimes a soft brush can be a little too airbrushy.…But what you want to do is just start…coming in with a darker color.…So let's choose,…you can select pretty dark black.…And this is an area that I think it is a little bit boring…so what I can do is maybe add in…a little bit extra dimension there…and there's one thing with this technique…I want you to pay attention to…

 Creature creator Rayce Bird, the winner of Face Off, teaches how to take an existing image of a goblin sculpture and apply textures to help bring the goblin to life.
 Members will learn how to use blending sliders and the Transform, Warp, and Liquify tools in Photoshop to make the textures believable.

 - Choosing the right texture images

 - Creating the illusion of form with texturing

 - Compositing the ears and mouth